 Nikola Tesla was one of the most brilliant inventors of history and was of an unusual intellectual vision.
 Nikola Tesla is affectionately referred to as the “Father of Free Energy”.
 Tesla was a world-renowned Serbian-American inventor, physicist, mechanical engineer and electrical engineer and is regarded as one of the most important inventors in history.
 Nikola Tesla is also well known for his contributions to the discipline of electricity and magnetism in the late 19th and early 20th century.
 His patents and theoretical work form the basis of modern alternating current electric power (AC) systems, including the poly-phase power distribution systems and the AC motor, with which he helped usher in the Second Industrial Revolution.
+Nikola Tesla predicted the Internet.
+In 1900 he wrote an article for Century Magazine describing a ‘world system’ of wireless communications that could send telephone massages, news, music and pictures to any part of the world.
 Entire life Tesla dedicated to hard work on finding a „cure” for ills of mankind.
 “Everything that lives is in a deep and wonderful relationships: man and the stars, the amoeba and the sun, the heart and the circulation of an infinite number of worlds.
 These bonds are unbreakable, but they can be tame and to propitiate the man and I began to create new and different relationships in the world.
 Knowledge comes from space.
 We have two eyes: the earthly and spiritual.”
 “The truth is that we must learn in order to be cured.
 The cure is in our hearts”.

 „Man is born to work, suffer and fight.
 Whoever does so, He wont fall!”.